umerudel/SESNspectraPCA/README.md

 - <b>/SNePCAplots</b> contains final figures showing PCA reconstruction of SN2011ei, cumulative variance captured by principal components, time evolution of the eigenspectra, comparison of mean spectra vs eigenspectra, and SVM classification of SESNe.
 - <b>/allSNIDtemp</b> contains the SNID templates (\*.lnw files) used in Williamson et al. 2019.
 - <b>/old_code/notebooks </b> contains unused or old versions of code files and notebooks.

+### Acknowledgement:

+If you use data products or the analysis in this code, please <b>acknowledge</b> this work by citing in your paper:  Williamson et al. 2019.